 BACKGROUN ID .162 SECTION 1 Section 1.1 Section 1.2 Introduction What to do if you have a problem or concern What about the legal terms? .162 SECTION 2 You can get help from government organizations that are not connected Section 2.1 Where to get more information and personalized assistance SECTION 3 Section 3.1 To deal with your problem, which process should you use?
-COVERAGE [DECISIONS AND APPEALS .164 SECTION 4 Section 4.1 Section 4.2 A guide to the basics of coverage decisions and appeals .
+COVERAGE [ DECISIONS AND APPEALS .164 SECTION 4 Section 4.1 Section 4.2 A guide to the basics of coverage decisions and appeals Asking for coverage decisions and making appeals: the big picture How to get help when you are asking for a coverage decision or making an appeal .
 164 Section 4.3 Which section of this chapter gives the details for your situation?
-SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal .166 Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care Section 5.2 Step-by-step: How to ask for a coverage decision (how to ask our plan to authorize or provide the medical care coverage you want) .
-167 Section 5.3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a medical care coverage decision made by our plan) Section 5.4 Step-by-step: How a Level 2 Appeal is done .173 Section 5.5 SECTION 6 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal .175
+SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal .166 Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care Section 5.2 Step-by-step: How to ask for a coverage decision (how to ask our plan to authorize or provide the medical care coverage you want) Section 5.3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a medical care coverage decision made by our plan) .
+170 Section 5.4 Step-by-step: How a Level 2 Appeal is done .173 Section 5.5 SECTION 6 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal .175

-2019 Evidence of Coverage for Bright Advantage (HMO) Chapter 9.
+2019 Evidence of Coverage for Bright Advantage Plus (HMO) Chapter 9.
 What to do if you have a problem or complaint (coverage decisions, appeals, complaints)